Nuitka/Nuitka-website/doc/user-documentation/user-manual.rst

 .. note::

-   If you have spaces in the entitlement description, make sure to quote the argument value.
-That prevents your shell from interpreting the spaces as separate arguments for **Nuitka** and make sure that the description is correctly passed through to **Nuitka**.
+   If you have spaces in the entitlement description, quote the argument value.
+That prevents your shell from interpreting the spaces as two separate arguments for **Nuitka** causing.

 Windows UAC Configuration
 =========================